kbaseapps/kb_djornl/data/README.md

 This file defines the layers contained in each multiplex network.

-## rwrtools.yml

-The conda environment description to run RWRtools.
-This will go away once RWRtools are published.

 ## static.txt

 A list of static assets required for this report to run locally.